Foiegras_banner_resized.jpg

 In Europe, foie gras production is subject to an EU Directive concerning the protection of animals for farming purposes.10 Euro Foie Gras also published a Charter outlining 12 animal welfare principles as additional standards to European legislation.11

 Despite this, many animal rights advocacy groups argue that foie gras production constitutes inhumane treatment of animals.
-They highlight the detrimental effects this process has on palmipeds, including stress and fear responses, oesophagus damages and breathing impairment.12
+They highlight the detrimental effects this process has on palmipeds, including stress and fear responses, oesophagus damage and breathing impairment.12

 Animal welfare concerns led to the filing of multiple lawsuits and the enactment of legislation banning foie gras production around the world.
 As of 2016, only five European countries still produce foie gras: Belgium, Bulgaria, France, Hungary and Spain.13 At the same time, most countries still allow foie gras imports, with India being the only country that bans both the production and import of foie gras.14